ChessMan08/Project_YC_Behavioral_Market_Analysis/README.md

 ---

+## ⚠️ Data Limitations

+* **News API Data:** Due to the limitations of the free tier of the NewsAPI, the sentiment and article count data is restricted to the most recent 30 days (July 31, 2025 – August 29, 2025).
+As a result, direct sentiment analysis is focused on this period.

+---

 ## Key Features & Insights

 * **End-to-End Data Pipeline:** A complete, locally-run pipeline that collects data using Python, transforms it with dbt, and visualizes it in Looker Studio.